DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Related Work

-\textbf{Summary and gap.} Prior work establishes that circuit cutting can extend executable circuit sizes \cite{Peng2020ClusterSim,Tang2021CutQC}, and it clarifies key overhead trade-offs and potential reductions \cite{Piveteau2022Knitting,Lowe2023FastCutting,Harrow2025OptimalCuts}.
-In parallel, hybrid software stacks expose estimator-oriented execution models \cite{JavadiAbhari2024Qiskit,QiskitPrimitives,Bergholm2018PennyLane,Broughton2020TFQ}, while distributed systems research provides mature techniques for reasoning about stragglers and aggregation bottlenecks \cite{DeanGhemawat2004MapReduce,Zaharia2008LATE,Li2014ParameterServer,Sergeev2018Horovod}.
-What remains underexplored is a measurement-driven, system-level account of how cutting transforms end-to-end training into a staged distributed pipeline, when reconstruction dominates, and which execution policies materially improve throughput without degrading accuracy or robustness.
-Our paper addresses this gap by instrumenting and attributing costs across cutting, subcircuit execution, reconstruction, and training dynamics under controlled distributed execution.
+Prior work establishes that circuit cutting extends executable circuit sizes and clarifies overhead trade-offs~\cite{Peng2020ClusterSim,Tang2021CutQC,Piveteau2022Knitting,Lowe2023FastCutting,Harrow2025OptimalCuts}, while hybrid stacks expose estimator-oriented execution~\cite{JavadiAbhari2024Qiskit,QiskitPrimitives,Bergholm2018PennyLane,Broughton2020TFQ} and distributed systems research provides mature straggler and aggregation techniques~\cite{DeanGhemawat2004MapReduce,Zaharia2008LATE,Li2014ParameterServer,Sergeev2018Horovod}.
+What remains underexplored is a measurement-driven account of how cutting transforms end-to-end training into a staged distributed pipeline and which execution policies materially improve throughput without degrading accuracy or robustness.
+We address this gap by instrumenting costs across cutting, execution, reconstruction, and training dynamics.